Clio Renault Sport: Clio III RS (200)

 The facelifted Clio III is further enhanced with the inclusion of a front splitter and the engine now produces 197 bhp.
 This has been made possible by tweaks to the exhaust system, valve timing and ECU also stated to give a slight increase in fuel economy.
 Acceleration figures are expected to be slightly improved due to shorter gearing in 1, 2 and 3 and enhancements have been made to the cup chassis including making the steering rack more responsive.
 Cosmetic enhancements include the addition of larger tailpipes protruding slightly from the rear diffuser, i.d. coloured front bumper insert, wing mirror covers and rear diffuser and i.d. interior trim.
 Renault also introduced a new i.d. paint option of Alien Green.

-The 200 is highly regarded by EVO magazine, remaining their hot hatch of choice since 2009.
-"After the mild disappointment of the Clio 197, Renaultsport has got the Clio back to its very best, producing a cracking small hot hatch more than capable of chasing down supercars on eCOTY 2009 for a top five finish".
+The 200 is highly regarded by EVO magazine, claiming 5th in their top 10 cars of the year in 2009.

-It is hailed by CAR Magazine as "the 911 GT3 of hot hatches" and has also remained CAR Magazine's "Best in Class" since its release in 2009 (At time of writing 9-11-2012).
+It is hailed by PistonHeads as "the 911 GT3 of hot hatches" and has also remained CAR Magazine's "Best in Class" since its release in 2009 (At time of writing 9-11-2012).

 Keeping with an aggressive marketing campaign, Renault have publicly released many limited edition variants of the 200.

 Gordini

-The Gordini was the first of the Limited Editions, with 500 limited in the UK and approximately 40 in Australia, but in other countries they were unlimited; it came in two colours: white and blue.
+The Gordini was the first of the limited editions, with 500 limited in the UK and approximately 40 in Australia, but in other countries they were unlimited; it came in two colours: white and blue.
 The Gordini featured traditional off-centred stripes with a metallic Gordini badge texture along the exterior of the car that stretched from the bonnet over the roof and onto the rear hatch.
 The steering wheel featured the Gordini stripes and blue stitching throughout the interior.
 Other interior changes included Gordini leather stitched seats and a blue transmission fabric.
 The Gordini maintained the original 17" 12-spoke 200 Cup wheels but depending on the colour choice they had the inner sections on the spoke sprayed, blue for the blue Gordini's and Black for the White Gordini's.
 The Front bumper and rear diffuser were in gloss black and the front F1 Blade was in white for the Blue Gordini's and Grey for the White Gordini's.
 Apart from the Livery and slight cosmetic changes, the Gordini was mechanically the same as a standard 200 with Cup suspension package.